aaronparker/docs/VcRedist/import-vcmdtapplication.md

 * `AppFolder` - Imports the Visual C++ Redistributables into a sub-folder.
 Defaults to "VcRedists"
 * `MdtDrive` - The drive letter that will be mapped to the MDT deployment share.
 Not required and defaults to "DS001"
 * `Publisher` - The publisher that will be assigned to the Visual C++ Redistributables bundle.
 Not required and defaults to "Microsoft"
-* `BundleName` - The bundle short name assigned to the Visual C++ Redistributables bundle.
-Not required and defaults to "Visual C++ Redistributables"
 * `Language` - The language assigned to the Visual C++ Redistributables bundle.
 Defaults to "en-US"

 ## Examples